 Table 6 defines the relationship between access to cryptographic keys/CSPs and the different module services.
+The referenced cryptographic keys/CSPs in each module service are denoted using the letters above.
 The modes of access shown in the table are defined as follows: